bsielski/simple_blog_cms/README.md

 # Installation

-Ruby version: 2.4.1
+Ruby version: 2.4.x

-Do  `rails db:seed` to create admin user and basic records.
+Do  `rails db:seed` to create admin user and basic stylesheet and example articles.

 # Demo